libisusser/LogMeinHomeTest/README.md

 Run Tests

-can run with mvn "mvn test -PSanity
+can run with mvn "mvn test -PSanity"

 All the reprort files and path should be configured on your computer.